 There were a lot of thoughts running through my head while observing people at Wat Arun, but it was more of realizing the differences of every culture and traditions and being able to be there and immerse yourself is an important moment for every traveler.

 Looking at Wat Arun when we were about to board the boat going to the other side of the river, made me appreciate and value more the architecture, craftsmanship and culture of Thai people.
+Now I know why a lot of travelers are obsessed with Thailand.
 Things that you only experience and learn through travel.

 Photo Credit: My good friend, Geneveve Mallari